golemfactory/golem-docs/src/pages/docs/degen/index.md

 The resultant key.json file in the directory you ran the command from will contain the private key for your Golem wallet.

+#### Flushing your payments to providers

+[Philip noticed that development work will result in potential requestor termination before payments are accepted, causing annoyance amongst providers.
+Maybe we can:

+- provide intructions how to accept outstanding payments
+- advise participants to thank the community to support their hackathon efforts and flush the payments at the end of the event (possible with a script that would do it automatically)
+  ]

 ### Running a Quickstart

 Create a new Node.js project and install the Golem SDK by entering the following commands in your terminal: